universalmind303/getdaft.io/docs/source/index.rst

-Daft: The Fast and Distributed Python Query Engine
+Daft: The Unified Data Engine
 ==================================================